clintonium-119/PrinceOfArabia/README.md

 ### `USE_CLASSIC_CONTROLS` flag
 - ~~A + B to open menu~~
-  - ~~Currently does standing jump if room for it - need to disable jump if B is also pressed~~
 - ~~Down to sheathe sword~~
 - ~~A or UP to block~~
 - ~~B to pick up items~~